In the light of the government announcement of March 20th, all pubs are now closed until further notice.

 The present building is a 1930s rebuild of a much older Fleece.
 Though it was also used as a pub.

-It's shown (though not named) on this OS town plan of 1884.
+It's shown (though not named) on this old OS map from about 1903 (interactive map)

 Pre-1930 historical information is assumed to refer to the earlier pub.